Noovolari/leapp/docs/installation/install-leapp.md

 !!! info

-    In addition, Leapp can also be installed with Linuxbrew on Windows via [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)
+    In addition, Leapp can also be installed with Linuxbrew on Windows via [WSL](https://docs.microsoft.com/en-us/windows/wsl/about){: target='_blank'}

 ## Install Leapp CLI